-- Medium length — The shorts end about 3 inches above the knee in its typical position.
-However, it will shift a couple inches higher after a set of squats simply due to the movement of your hips/thighs, as you would expect.
+- Medium length — The shorts end about 3 inches above the knee in their typical position.
+However, it will shift a couple of inches higher after a set of squats simply due to the movement of your hips/thighs, as you would expect.
 That said, it’s really just a subtle upward shift of the material, which is to say, the material isn’t bunching up.

 - The shorts are made of 100% nylon